Home

 Cat Eye Problems

-Cat eye problems are not really common because cats generally have good eyes and the most common cat eye problems for cats is injury, not disease.
+Cat eye problems are not really common because cats generally have good eyes and the most common eye problems for cats is injury, not disease.
 A lot of the injuries are the result of fights.
 If you see your cat has an eye injury it's best to take it to the vet.
 If left untreated, an infected scratch can lead to corneal ulcers or other complications.

-Detecting an ocular problem in your cat is as simple as looking him straight in the eyes.
-Look for cloudiness, redness, squinting, discharge and vision problems.
-If you notice any of these signs then take your cat to the vet.
-To check for eye damage, your vet will examine your cat's eyes through an ophthalmoscope.
 The scope will reveal if the eye's outer surface (cornea) is scratched or if there is inflammation, ulceration, or cloudiness in tissues within the eye.
 Your vet may also administer a few drops of special stain...which reveals corneal ulcers under ultraviolet light.
 For serious or difficult to diagnose problems, your vet may refer you to a veterinary specialist in ophthalmology.

 Many cat eye problems start with irritation of the cornea.
 Sometimes, the vet can solve the problem by flushing the eye to remove foreign matter.
 But if the cornea is scratched, as often happens when a cat is clawed in the eye, the area may become infected and develop a corneal ulcer or an inflammatory condition called keratitis.
 Vets usually treat these conditions with topical eye ointments or drops.
 A selection is available from reliable vendors listed on the Pet Products Page

-An especially common cause of cat eye problems is feline herpes-virus.
-Herpes-virus infection is best known for causing the respiratory disease rhinotracheitis, but the virus can also attack the cornea and the conjunctiva (the inside surface of the eyelids and the white of the eye), leading to conjunctivitis.
-Choosing the right treatment for conjunctivitis can be tricky because many cases are caused by agents other than herpes-virus, such as chlamydia, a bacterium.
 So, your vet may recommend first running a polymerase chain reaction (PCR)to verify herpes infection.
 And if the culprit is herpes-virus, you may have to treat your cat several times during her lifetime.
 Herpes-virus doesn't go away.
 It stays latent, usually in the nerves of the eye, and then at times of stress the virus particles are shed again and cause conjunctivitis and upper respiratory infection.
-Prompt treatment will usually keep these herpes flareups from causing any lasting damage.
+Prompt treatment will usually keep these herpes flare-ups from causing any lasting damage.

 As mentioned in the above paragraph, there are other cat eye problems or afflictions in cats.
 Conjunctivitis is an inflammation of the conjunctiva, the membrane that lines the eyelids and covers the exposed part of the eyeball.
 So, if you notice redness or swelling of your cat's eyes, or if your cat's third eyelid is showing, you should suspect conjunctivitis and call your vet.